kshedden/workshops/dair3/meta/meta.md

 ## Pooling estimates and standard errors

 - In many settings where meta-analysis is applied, the focus is on a single quantitative parameter $\theta$.
-Supose that we have multiple estimates of
+Suppose that we have multiple estimates of
   $\theta$ from different studies, which we write $\hat{\theta}_1$,
   $\hat{\theta}_2$, $\ldots$, $\hat{\theta}_m$.
 In addition we have estimates of uncertainty about each of these estimates which usually take the form of